NukeBase

 }, event => {

-// Only receive inventory data, not full product details
+// Only the inventory subtree is fetched and pushed; product details

 showLowStockAlert(event.data);